 - Anti-bacterial creme/towelettes

-Per racer, carried or worn during the entire race:
+Mandatory Individual Gear (1 per racer, must carried or worn during the entire event):

 - Container for at least two litres of fluid